Skip to content

 ActionBehavior

-flagAllow the request but include findings in the response
+flagAllow the request; findings are attached to the response and logged

 API